 Samurai, Noodles, politeness, trains that run on time, anime, cute things… You get the idea…

 But have you ever heard ‘Japan’ and ‘surfing’ in the same sentence?
-I certainly didn’t until I researched it a few days ago.
+I already knew that Japan is great at baseball, but surfing?
+I didn’t know anything about it until I researched it a few days ago.

 The history of surfing in Japan